pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 > indices (if specified) are exclusive.

-Let's whet our appetites with some basic 1D array slicing:
+Let's whet our appetites with some basic 1D array slicing.
+Numpy supports the standard Python __slice__ notation for indexing, where you can specify the start and end indices, and the step size, via the `start:stop:step` syntax:

 ```